James Wood (critic): Ideas

 Like the critic Harold Bloom, Wood advocates an aesthetic approach to literature, rather than the more ideologically driven trends that are popular in contemporary academic literary criticism.
 In an interview with The Harvard Crimson Wood explains that the "novel exists to be affecting... to shake us profoundly.
 When we're rigorous about feeling, we're honoring that".
 The reader, then, should approach the text as a writer, "which is [about] making aesthetic judgments".

-Wood coined the term hysterical realism, which he uses to denote the contemporary conception of the "big, ambitious novel" that pursues vitality "at all costs".
-Hysterical realism describes novels that are characterised by chronic length, manic characters, frenzied action, and frequent digressions on topics secondary to the story.
+Wood coined the term 'hysterical realism', which he used to denote the contemporary conception of the "big, ambitious novel" that pursues vitality "at all costs".
+'Hysterical realism' describes novels that are characterised by chronic length, manic characters, frenzied action, and frequent digressions on topics secondary to the story.
 In response to an essay Wood wrote on the subject, author Zadie Smith described hysterical realism as a:

 painfully accurate term for the sort of overblown, manic prose to be found in novels like my own White Teeth... [yet] any collective term for a supposed literary movement is always too large a net, catching significant dolphins among so much cannable tuna.
 You cannot place first-time novelists with literary giants, New York hipsters with Kilburn losers, and some of the writers who got caught up with me are undeserving of the criticism.

 Wood coined the term commercial realism, which he identifies with the author Graham Greene, and, in particular, with his book The Heart of the Matter.
 He clarified it as attention to the minutiae of daily life, taking in mind elements of the everyday that are important owing to their supposed lack of importance.
 He believes it to be an effective style of writing because it captures reality by depicting banal features as well as interesting ones.